-AE regularly assists employers who wish to engage Third Country Nationals as staff members.
+AE regularly assists employers who wish to engage non-EU Nationals as staff members.
 Our team can advise clients on the optimal way to navigate the process.
 There are a number of routes into obtaining a work permit, each one devised for different circumstances.

 This is a single document that sets out a non-EU national’s right to reside and work in a particular Member State.
 It’s only valid so long as the applicant remains in employment, and Identity Malta will require both the employer and employee to submit information.